Al Scorch: Career

 For Scorch's 2012 record, Tired Ghostly Town, on Hewhocorrupts Inc. he donated half of the proceeds to charity.
 He wrote the record during a workshopping experience in a Georgia farmhouse.
 The record is a mixture of bluegrass and punk.

 In early 2015, Scorch had a monthly residency at The Empty Bottle which was called Al Scorch's Winter Slumber.

 In 2015, along with his friends from Old Lazarus' Harp, a local music collective, Scorch helped to organize the Chicago Square Dance Summit at The Empty Bottle in Chicago, which included performances by Mulefoot, Can I Get An Amen, Broken Down Gamblers from New Orleans, Donkey Nation from Columbus, Ohio.

 In celebration of his 2016 record release of Circle Round the Signs on Bloodshot Records, Scorch did a bike tour of five different record stores.
 He rode his bike to each venue, giving performances at each location.
 The record received positive reviews.
 The album features a Woody Guthrie cover of the 1944 song, "Slipknot."

 Scorch has a long-term collaboration with musician, Laura Carter from the bands Elf Power and Neutral Milk Hotel, either in Atlanta or Chicago.

 Scorch and his band, Al Scorch and the Country Soul Ensemble, tour extensively across the United States, Canada, and Europe.

+In 2023.
+Scorch started to co-host a television series named Kill Your Lawn with his friend Joey Santore.
+In the series they help homeowners to create biodiverse and ecologically sound outdoor spaces by replacing their lawns with native plants.